 Occasionally going to failure also ensures you aren’t accidentally leaving more than 2–3 reps in reserve, which can severely reduce muscle growth.
 When an intermediate lifter hits a plateau, it often helps to spend some time practicing lifting to failure (at least on some sets).
 That’s what we do in our Outlift Program.

 One study found that doing 1–2 easy heavy reps with 90% of 1RM before doing lighter sets increased performance (study).
 As a result, reverse pyramid training might be better than pyramid training.

 On the other hand, another study found that doing hard heavy sets before lighter ones didn’t improve performance.
 The conclusion was that unless the post-activation potentiation sets are far from failure, they generate fatigue and thus don’t give a performance benefit to subsequent sets.
 Since Reverse Pyramid Training has us lifting hard every set, it probably doesn’t offer us an advantage over traditional hypertrophy training.

 Overall, Pyramid Training seems to stimulate the same amount of muscle growth as traditional hypertrophy training.
 Doing sets of 8, 10, and 12 repetitions probably stimulates the same amount of muscle growth as doing 3 sets of 10 repetitions.

 Sample Reverse Pyramid Training Workout Routine

 Here’s a sample Reverse Pyramid Training routine built around the Big Five Hypertrophy Lifts.
 As most Reverse Pyramid Training programs are, it’s loosely based on Martin Berkhan’s approach, but we’ve adjusted it a little bit for the goal of gaining muscle size.
-The volume is slightly higher, the lifts are slightly different, and we don’t recommend using 0 reps in reserve on every set (as we’ll discuss below).
+The training volume is slightly higher, the lifts are slightly different, and we don’t recommend using 0 reps in reserve on every set (as discussed below).